tkpmonke/Ignition/README.md

 - GLM
 - Assimp
 - LuaBridge
-- 7z (for hub)
-- python (for hub)
 - stb_image.h (included)
 - IMGUI (included)
+- AngelScript (for scripting) (included)
+- Jolt Physics (included)

-all of which can be installed using most linux package managers (only pacman/AUR tested)
+all of which that are not already included in the libs folder can be installed using most linux package managers (only pacman/AUR tested)

 run `premake5 gmake2 && make` for unix-like systems.
 A optimization you can use is to pass the `-j` flag into make, running it with multiple threads (doesn't work on all systems)<br/><br/>
 or<br/><br/>